developer-zebra/developer-zebra-site/src/datawedge/6-6/guide/api/overview/index.md

 To learn more about DataWedge APIs, read [DataWedge APIs - Benefits & Usage Scenarios](https://developer.zebra.com/community/android/android-forums/android-blogs/blog/2017/06/27/datawedge-apis-benefits-challenges) by Zebra engineer Darryn Campbell.

+Also see this [sample DataWedge app](../tutorials) that shows how to receive scanned barcode data via an intent.

 -----

 ### Requirements